The notcat notification server

 Limitations and TODOs

-Many applications depend on libnotify while notcat doesn't want or need it, so sometimes notcat seems to not work just because libnotify isn't installed on the system and clients are confused.
+While notcat doesn't want or need libnotify, many other applications do, so sometimes notcat seems to be broken just because libnotify isn't installed on the system and clients are confused.

 (This has bitten me in particular with web notifications from Firefox.)